mrjacobbloom/pattern-matcher.js/README.md

 #### `Types.any` (alias: `_`)

 Object representing any type.
-You'll probably want to use a supertype instead.
+You'll probably want to use a superclass instead.
 You can also do `Types.any.list` (or `_.list`) as an alias for `Types.list(Types.any)`.